Mike Marlin

 Mike Marlin is an English singer-songwriter.
-He was born on 17 February 1961 in Wimbledon, London.
+He was born on 17 February 1961 in Wimbledon, London as Michael Adam.
 He went to the University of Oxford where he read physics at Magdalen College.
 He dropped out in his final year and never graduated.
 During this time he played bass in a number of student bands.

 History

 Businesses

 After leaving Oxford (where he was studying physics) in his final year, he dropped out of music.
 He worked in his father's commodity business.
 He automated his job by programming a computer, and became instead interested in technology.
 He was then a founder of a series of technology businesses.
 He was joined by David Harding and Martin Lueck, with whom he spun out to launch AHL, one of the most successful systematic trading firms ever.